 2 million Student population

-Where to study in the UK
+Where can you study in the UK?

 The UK is home to many cities that are a popular choice for studying abroad.
 London is regarded as the international hub of the UK and home to a large number of highly ranked universities.